SabirIvaN/f1-project/README.md

-# f1-project
+# F1 Project

-A web application for a company that sells and refills cartridges, as well as repairs F1 printers.
+A web-application for a company that sells and refills cartridges, as well as repairs F1 printers.